Fungi Academy — Standalone Nav (Jasper Paste Version)

 Make sure to use a scale when you’re pouring your chocolate into the molds, so that you know exactly how much chocolate is in each bar, and therefore, how much mushroom powder it contains.

+Following the recipe, the chocolate contains 10% mushroom powder.
+So if you have a 50g bar of chocolate, you will have 5g of mushroom powder in each bar.
 Make sure to weigh and properly label your mushroom chocolate bars so you, and anyone you may be sharing them with, know exactly what’s in them.

 We hope you feel empowered to make your own chocolate.
 Let us know how it goes!